-Finally, the agencies have been asked about the steps that can be taken to address loan delinquencies and to prevent foreclosures.
+In this regard, we received a letter from twenty-three members of the House Committee on Financial Services expressing concern about rapidly rising foreclosure rates involving nontraditional and subprime loans, and encouraging lenders to exercise flexibility in dealing with delinquent borrowers who seek to work out, or refinance, these loans in order to avoid unaffordable payment increases.
 The OCC believes that it is in the best interests of both lenders and borrowers to work together to bring a loan current and to avoid foreclosure whenever possible.
-Reasonable workout arrangements are an appropriate way to assist borrowers who have encountered financial difficulties.
+Reasonable workout arrangements are an appropriate and productive way to assist borrowers who have encountered financial difficulties.
 Let me assure you that national banks are encouraged to engage in responsible loan workout and recovery activities in order to avoid a foreclosure and they will not face regulatory criticism for such activities.
-Moreover, the